michelleenos/lunchmoney-tools/README.md

 ## Environment Setup

-All environment variables can be provided via CLI or to the API client directly, but it's recommended to set them as environment variables for convenience.
+All environment variables can be provided via CLI or to the API client directly, but you can also set them as environment variables for convenience.
 To do so, create an `.env` file in your project root and include:

 ```env
 LM_API_KEY=[YOURKEY]